Compton Acres (garden)

 Compton Acres is a large privately owned garden in Poole, Dorset, England.
 It was founded in 1920 by Thomas William Simpson, an entrepreneur who had become wealthy through the manufacture of margarine.
-The gardens are a popular tourist attraction.
+The site overlooks Poole Harbour and Brownsea Island.

 Compton Acres consists of five themed sub-gardens: an Italian garden, a rock and water garden, a heather garden, a Japanese garden and a less formal woodland garden called the "Wooded Valley".

 Since 1986, Compton Acres has been Grade II* listed.
+The gardens are a popular tourist attraction: its Historic England listing details suggest that the gardens were "probably conceived" with tourism in mind.